-- Task Pane - located on the right side of the computer screen, this pane allows you to select tasks in different categories and allows you to quickly enhance your slides in a few steps.
-It provides quick access to the most common actions and features in PowerPoint.
+- Task Pane: Allows you to select tasks in different categories and quickly enhance your slides in a few steps; provides quick access to the most common actions and features in PowerPoint

-- Outline and Slides Tabbed Pane - allows the user to easily view the presentation in outline format (text), as well as a list of all the slides in the presentation (with visuals).
+- Outline and Slides Tabbed Pane: Lets you easily view a presentation in outline format (text), as well as a list of all the slides in the presentation (with visuals)

 The default view for PowerPoint 2003 is the Tri-Pane View.
 This view, which opens when you launch PowerPoint, allows you to see multiple parts of a presentation at once.

-The Outline and Slides Tabbed Panes are located on the left side of the screen.
-Click on the tabs to view an outline or a slide of your presentation.
+The Outline and Slides tabbed panes are located on the left side of the screen.
+Click the tabs to view an outline or slide of your presentation.
 The tabs render differently based on the size of the pane.

 You can show or hide PowerPoint's toolbars.
-Click on the View menu and choose Toolbar.
-Decide which ones you want to show or hide.
+Click the View menu, then choose Toolbar.
+Decide which toolbars you want to show or hide.